snabbco/shellci/README.md

 shellci is a minimalist [3rd Party CI](http://ci.openstack.org/third_party.html) system.
 The design goals are:

 1. Comply with OpenStack's official 3rd party CI rules.
-2. Be a simple shell script that the operator can read and understand.
+2. Be a simple shell script that you can read and understand.
-3. Capture all state in plain text files that the operator can see and correct.
+3. Capture all state in plain text files that you can see and correct.

+shellci is supposed to be simple enough that you can feel responsible for the operation of your installation.

 ### How it works